JingShing-Tools/Visual-Novel-Editor/README.md

 You can get this editor exe now on Itch.io : https://jingshing.itch.io/visualnovelmaker

-A game based on this editor is available on itch.io : https://jingshing.itch.io/crt-prison
+A sample game based on this editor is available on itch.io : https://jingshing.itch.io/crt-prison

+RainyCity based on this tool now available on itch.io : https://jingshing.itch.io/raincity

 It's based on pygame.